thofisch/doc-api/docs/resource_identifiers.md

     ### SHOULD:: Allow Optional Embedding of Sub-Resources

     Please use the BNF grammar, as already defined above for filtering, when it comes to an embedding query syntax.

-### Using URIs in Clients

-- **DO** update local copies of old URIs when receiving `301 Moved Permanently`.
-- **DO** verify that the `Location` URI maps to a trusted server.
-- **DO NOT** disable support of redirects in client applications.
-Instead, consider a sensible limit on the number of redirects a client can follow.
-Disabling redirects altogether will break the client when the server change URIs.